Rhabdomyolysis, a condition that destroys skeletal muscle, could cause kidney damage, muscle injury, muscle weakness, and abdominal pain.

 With so many possible causes, you might be wondering, how will I know if I get rhabdomyolysis?
 The most common rhabdomyolysis symptoms include, muscle weakness, muscle aches, abdominal pain, and dark urine.
 The muscle damage created by the condition can cause inflammation, which leads to swelling, weakness, and pain.
 The dark urine is due to the fact that myoglobin is being dispelled in the urine.
 Some people think they have blood in their urine, but with rhabdomyolysis, normally no red blood cells are detected in urine under a microscope.

 Serious complications can arise, such as kidney failure, decreased urine production, fluid in the lungs, shortness of breath, and palpitations due to heart rhythm problems.
-For some reason, many people with rhabdomyolysis experience very high levels of potassium in the blood, which can lead to irregular heartbeat or cardiac arrest.
+For some reason, many people with rhabdomyolysis experience very high levels of potassium in the blood, which can lead to an irregular heartbeat or cardiac arrest.
 It can also cause kidney damage – something that seems to happen in half of patients with the condition.
 Research shows that one in four develop problems with their liver.
 Hepatic inflammation or swelling of the liver can lead to liver damage, as well as other problems, when it comes to filtering toxins from the blood.

 A condition called “compartment syndrome” can also happen after fluid resuscitation.
 This is a serious compression of the nerves, blood vessels, and muscles that can lead to tissue damage and blood flow problems.